-Below are questions to help get the conversion started at your book club or group.
+Below are questions to help get the conversation started at your book club or group.
 General questions are provided at the end.

 CHAPTER 1 — Amazon Jungle

 - The author asks the reader to believe that a virus can be spread through the use of planes.
-Many conspiracy theorists believe the government, or a secretive government/power, has been spraying our skies since the 1960s for different purposes, such as geo-engineering and/or dispersion of chemicals that can alter the human mind.
 Do you think it’s possible to spread a virus around the globe in one day?

-- How does the fishing episode convey the relationship between Zachary and Takwa (the rival hunter)?
-Or Zachary’s relationship with the tribe?
+- How does the fishing episode convey the relationship between Zachary and Takwa (the rival hunter), his father-in-law, Pahtia, and the tribe?

 CHAPTER 2 — Curator’s House

-- How does Haruto and Father Chong’s interaction at the temple set a precedence for the rest of the novel?
+- How does Haruto and Father Chong’s interaction at the temple set the tone for their interactions later?

-- The owl that appears outside the curator’s house signifies different things to Haruto and Billy.
-For you, does the owl offer wisdom or luck?
-Or bring an omen?
-Or something else?
-One strange example of the owl’s meaning is found within the secretive Bohemian Society.
-Its members include the top 1% of the 1% (illuminati) as well as leaders, influencers and past US presidents, such as Richard Nixon, Gerald Ford, Ronald Reagan, and both George H. W. Bush and George W. Bush.
-The Bohemian Society members don a priest costume and worship the forty-foot-tall Great Owl of Bohemia statue while standing near a bonfire and burning coffin.
-Their motto is “Weaving Spiders Come Not Here” (How does this motto play out in Chapter 3?).
-This men-only event takes place each July in Northern California.
+- Was the owl that appears during a storm outside the curator’s house sending a message or was it a coincidence?
+(The owl means different things to Haruto and Billy.
+One strange example of the owl’s meaning is found within the secretive, real-life Bohemian Society.
+Its members include the top 1% of the 1% richest people as well as leaders, influencers and past US presidents, such as Richard Nixon, Gerald Ford, Ronald Reagan, and both George H. W. Bush and George W. Bush.
+The Bohemian Society members put on priest costumes and worship a forty-foot-tall Great Owl of Bohemia statue, which looms over a bonfire and burning coffin as they perform a mock sacrifice.
+Their motto is “Weaving Spiders Come Not Here” [notice this theme in Tom’s storytelling in Chapter 3].
+This men-only event takes place every July in Northern California.)

 CHAPTER 3 — Spider Webs

-- Tom tells a story about the spider that spins webs to keep the stars in place, but she lost a star and went after it.
-In her absence, a sneaky spider took control.
-What did each spider represent?
-Was the missing star symbolic of someone or something else?
+- Tom tells a story about a spider that spins webs to keep the stars in place, but she loses a star and goes after it.
+In her absence, a sneaky spider takes control.
+What does each spider represent?
+Is the missing star symbolic of someone or something else?

 CHAPTER 4 — The Amazon Bruja